Partakithware/VeloxFS/linuxdriver-concept/README.md

 ===
 1. Build & Sign

 You will need your own kernel signing keys to load the module.
+(Assuming Secure Boot)

 I had to sign the module hence signit.sh (You will need your own signing files you can use signit.sh if you modify locations)